Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2022.

 Read the full review: Sony WF-SP800N

 On the hunt for a pair of affordable, sporty wireless buds?
-The Sony WF-XB700 should be on your list.
-Battery life is 18 hours – nine hours from the buds, nine hours from the case – so they'll outlast any workout, plus they're IPX4 rated, meaning they're water and sweat resistant.
+The 2020 WF-XB700 could be a good option, especially if you can pick them up cheaply.
+Battery life is 18 hours – nine hours from the buds, nine hours from the case – so they'll outlast most workouts, plus they're IPX4 rated, meaning they're water and sweat resistant.

 Comfort is good.
 In fact, we found we could locate them in our ears and forget they were there.
 A button on each buds allows for basic controls such as play/pause and skip track.

 The WF-XB700 are part of Sony's Extra Bass range of audio products meaning they're tuned to emphasise low-frequency response, rather than deliver a neutral sonic balance.
 The result is a punchy low-end, but it doesn't overshadow mid and high frequencies, which display pleasing levels of agility.

 Some of Sony's pricier buds boast greater detail and subtlety, and the 2021 WF-C500 offer better battery life.
 But if you're after sporty buds, these could be the best Sony headphones for you.